 Her joy at just being a dog without the fear of receiving a painful shock is a sight to behold.

 What the electronic fence companies don’t tell you when they sell you one of these systems is how the dog might become frightened of stimuli on the other side of the barrier.
 That squirrel or rabbit that was once fun to chase is now a predictor of bad things about to happen.
 The outside world is now a scary place full of potential dangers.
 And what do dogs do when presented with a potential danger?
-They may try to scare it away by barking, growling or lunging and if none of those options work, they either aggress or run away (fight or flight).
+They may try to scare it away by barking, growling or lunging.
+If none of those options work, they either aggress or run away (fight or flight).
 The stress caused by a situation such as this is unhealthy for dogs, just as stress is unhealthy for humans.

 Here’s another important point to consider – this so-called “fence” does not prevent anything or anyone else from entering your property.
 Recently, I had a client tell me they put in an underground fence to keep their dog safe from bears.
 My first question was, “How did you get a shock collar on the bear?”
 Fortunately, the client has a good sense of humor!

-I was misguided and wish I had the chance to do it differently now that I know what I know.
+I wish I had the chance to do it differently now that I know what I know.
 There’s no need to use pain, fear or intimidation to keep your dog in your yard.
 Both ends of the leash are better served by always focusing training efforts based on force-free, humane training using positive reinforcement and building a traditional fence for your yard.
 Trust me, it’s worth every penny to insure your dog is safe, happy and comfortable in their own outdoor space.